The triangulated categories of framed bispectra and framed motives: Introduction

 Next, the triangulated category of effective framed bispectra $SH^{fr,eff}_{\nis}(k)$ is introduced.
 It is proved that the big framed motive functor induces a triangle equivalence

 The reader can find the relevant definitions and statements in Section~\ref{secteff}.

-The key ingredient in the theory of framed spectra/bispectra and motivic infinite loop spaces~\cite{GP1} is the framed motive $M_{fr}(X)$ of a smooth algebraic variety $X\in Sm/k$. $M_{fr}(-)$ is a functor from smooth algebraic varieties to sheaves of framed $\bb A^1$-local $S^1$-spectra.
+The key ingredient in the theory of framed spectra/bispectra and motivic infinite loop spaces developed by the authors in~\cite{GP1} is the framed motive $M_{fr}(X)$ of a smooth algebraic variety $X\in Sm/k$. $M_{fr}(-)$ is a functor from smooth algebraic varieties to sheaves of framed $\bb A^1$-local $S^1$-spectra.
 In this paper we define the triangulated category $SH_{S^1}^{fr}[\cc Fr_0(k)]$ of certain functors from smooth $k$-schemes to sheaves of framed $\bb A^1$-local $S^1$-spectra and show that $SH_{S^1}^{fr}[\cc Fr_0(k)]$ is naturally equivalent to $SH(k)$ (see Theorem~\ref{spfuncat}).
-This result also shows how to construct a framed motive functor $\cc M^{E}_{fr}\in SH_{S^1}^{fr}[\cc Fr_0(k)]$ out of any bispectrum $E\in SH(k)$.
-This construction extends the construction of $M_{fr}(-)$.
+This result also shows how to construct the framed motive functor $\cc M^{E}_{fr}\in SH_{S^1}^{fr}[\cc Fr_0(k)]$ out of any bispectrum $E\in SH(k)$.
+This construction extends the construction of $M_{fr}(-)$ to all motivic bispectra.
 Precisely, $M_{fr}(X)$ is recovered as $\cc M^{E}_{fr}(X)$ with $E$ the motivic sphere bispectrum.
-In other words, the Morel--Voevodsky stable motivic homotopy theory is recovered from such framed motives functors.
+In other words, Morel--Voevodsky stable motivic homotopy theory is recovered from such framed motives functors.
 It is important to note that, by definition, the category $SH_{S^1}^{fr}[\Fr]$ has nothing to do with any sort of motivic equivalences.
-It is purely of {\it local\/} nature.
+It is purely of local nature.
 The reader will find the details in Section~\ref{recspfun}.

+It is worth mentioning that computational advantages of framed bispectra and framed spectral functors introduced and studied in this paper are crucial for the machinery of motivic $\Gamma$-spaces developed by authors joint with P.~A.~\O stv\ae r in~\cite{GPO}.
+Motivic $\Gamma$-spaces in the sense of~\cite{GPO} extend the celebrated Segal machine of $\Gamma$-spaces~\cite{S} to the world of motivic homotopy theory.

-We finish the paper by introducing the triangulated category of framed motives $\cc {SH}^{fr}(k)$ and show that the triangulated category of effective bispectra $SH^{eff}(k)$ is naturally triangle equivalent to $\cc {SH}^{fr}(k)$ (see Theorem~\ref{spfuneff}).
+We finish this paper by introducing the triangulated category of framed motives $\cc {SH}^{fr}(k)$ and show that the triangulated category of effective bispectra $SH^{eff}(k)$ is naturally triangle equivalent to $\cc {SH}^{fr}(k)$ (see Theorem~\ref{spfuneff}).